unbelievableflavour/Cotton/Docs/CottonScript.md

 local varName = isSolid(entity)
 ```

-Returns `true` if the entity identified by coordinates, id, or name is solid, otherwise returns `false`.
+Returns `true` if the entity is solid, otherwise returns `false`.
+Just to clarify: All entities with collisionTypes other than `overlap` are solid.

 ### at